International Women’s Day has become slightly more popular in Ireland over the past couple of years. This is mostly due to social media.

 In other words, this holiday is a part of their culture.
 They see it as a big occasion.

-The reason International Women’s Day is more popular in Eastern European countries is because it was predominantly a communist holiday up until the end of the 1960s.
+The reason International Women’s Day is more popular in Eastern European countries is that it was predominantly a communist holiday up until the end of the 1960s.

 It wasn’t until the late 60s and 70s that the day became popular amongst feminists in general.